Framework-R-D/phlex-design/doc/algorithms.rst

 where the types :cpp:`P1, ..., Pn` denote types of data products and the types :cpp:`R1, ..., Rm` indicate :term:`resources <resource>`.

-We will first discuss the :ref:`data-product and resource types <algorithms:Input parameters>`, followed by the :ref:`return type <algorithms:Return types>`, and then the :ref:`function name and optional qualifers <algorithms:Function names and qualifiers>`.
+We will first discuss the data-product and resource types in :numref:`algorithms:Input parameters`, followed by the return types in :numref:`algorithms:Return types`, and then the function name and optional qualifers in :numref:`algorithms:Function names and qualifiers`.

 Input parameters
 ----------------